-In addition to its main restaurant, the hotel has a second, more exclusive Seafood Restaurant, which is a roof-top restaurant only open for dinner.
-Situated on an open terrace, the views across the Indian Ocean from here are beautiful, however reservations must be made in advance.
+In addition to its main restaurant, the hotel has a second, more exclusive and romantic Seafood Restaurant, which is a roof-top restaurant only open for dinner.
+Situated on an open terrace, the views across the Indian Ocean from here are beautiful.

 For a quick coffee or a piece of cake, make a stop at the lovely Mdele Coffee Shop.
 This is situated in an open plan area behind the pool and is furnished with a number of small tables and wrought iron white garden chairs.

 Adjacent to the café is the Serena Inn's shop which sells a variety of curios.
 It is a relatively well stocked little shop, though for those who can brave some serious bargaining, you will find better prices with the street sellers.